The Effects of Alcohol and Drug Abuse

 - Slurred speech.

 Even short-term use of inhalants can have fatal consequences, though.
-People who inhale from a closed container, such as a plastic bag, may experience unconsciousness, coma, and death.2 There is also a condition called “sudden sniffing death” that may occur shortly after inhalant use that is likely due to resulting irregular heartbeats or a heart attack.2
+People who inhale from a closed container, such as a plastic bag, may experience unconsciousness, coma, and death.6 There is also a condition called “sudden sniffing death” that may occur shortly after inhalant use that is likely due to the acute development of a fatal arrhythmia (irregular heartbeat) or a heart attack.6

 What Are the Long-Term Effects of Substance Use?

-Long-term drug and alcohol abuse can have disastrous physical and mental health consequences.
-As the body adapts to the presence of a substance, it requires increasing amounts of it to experience the desired results, a process known as tolerance.
-As a user continues to increase doses, physical dependence may develop, which may subsequently give rise to unpleasant and sometimes deadly withdrawal symptoms once the person stops using the substance.
+Chronic drug and alcohol abuse can have disastrous long-term physical and mental health consequences.
+As the body adapts to the presence of a substance, it requires increasing amounts of it to experience the desired results, a process known as tolerance.13 As use continues or escalates, physical dependence may develop, which places people at risk of an often unpleasant and sometimes deadly withdrawal syndrome when use of the substance slows or stops.14

-Physical dependence is not the same as addiction, but chronic and persistent use may lead to the development of an addiction to drugs or alcohol.
+While some degree of physical dependence may develop even in situations of therapeutic drug use, it is often present in addiction; chronic and persistent misuse may more quickly drive the development of addiction to drugs or alcohol.
 Addiction is characterized by compulsive use despite negative consequences.
-People who suffer from an addiction are unable to control their use and may experience significant impairment in their daily lives.
+People who suffer from an addiction are unable to control their use and may experience significant impairment in their daily lives.14

 - Alcoholic hepatitis.